You can receive funding up to 5.000 Euros for joint projects in any of the three categories:

 3. Projects & Collaborations

-So start collaborating with other AlumNode community and develop ideas.
+Start collaborating with other AlumNode community members and develop interdisciplinary ideas together.

 Project leaders will have the opportunity to present their results and share their experiences at a digital meeting with the AlumNode community.
 Also, they will be provided with access to unique digital workshops on leadership, project management and career tools.